yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 ### Run the Yeti malware analyzer

 Try it out!
-Head back to your sketch and this time run the `Yeti malware indicators` analyzer, and see if it produced any new tags on your sketch.
+Head back to your sketch and this time run the `Yeti badness indicators` analyzer, and see if it produced any new tags on your sketch.

 ![](screenshots/screen11.png)